arshnoor1411/speer-backend-assessment/README.md

 ## Technologies/Frameworks Used

-1. NodeJS --> It is easy to code in node js with javascript and typescript.
-Node js is non blocking, the way it runs the code by default is asynchronous code.
+1. NodeJS --> Node.js is an open-source, server-side runtime environment built on the V8 JavaScript engine.
+It allows you to execute JavaScript code on the server, enabling the development of scalable and high-performance web applications.
-2. TypeScript --> It makes it easier to write accurate code more quickly and catch bugs prior to runtime.
-We can also define return type in typescript.
+2. TypeScript --> TypeScript is a superset of JavaScript that adds static typing and other features to the language.
+It is designed to make it easier to write and maintain large-scale applications by providing developers with tools for catching errors early in the development process.
-3. NestJS --> It enhances developer productivity by providing features like type checking, autocompletion, and better code documentation.
-Its use of decorators, dependency injection, and other design patterns enables maintainable and clean code.
+3. NestJS --> NestJS is a framework for building efficient, scalable, and maintainable server-side applications with TypeScript.
+It is built on top of Node.js and heavily inspired by Angular, sharing many of its concepts and design patterns.
-4. PostgreSQL --> It gives us more flexibility in data types, scalability.
-It is relatively faster compared to most of the relational databases available.
+4. PostgreSQL --> PostgreSQL, often referred to as Postgres, is a powerful, open-source relational database management system (RDBMS).
+It is known for its extensibility, standards compliance, and robust features.
 5. TypeORM --> It allows you to interact with databases using TypeScript classes and objects, making database operations more straightforward and maintaining a code-first approach.
 6. Meilisearch --> Meilisearch is a powerful search engine that offers several advantages, including fast search capabilities, customisable ranking and filtering, easy integration, and scalability.